OCA/server-tools/jsonifier/README.rst

 - Iván Todorovich <ivan.todorovich@camptocamp.com>
 - Nguyen Minh Chien <chien@trobz.com>
 - Thien Vo <thienvh@trobz.com>
+- Mangono team <opensource@mangono.fr>

 Other credits
 -------------

-The migration of this module from 17.0 to 18.0 was financially supported by Camptocamp.
+The migration of this module from 18.0 to 19.0 was financially supported by Mangono.

 Maintainers
 -----------